-- The goal of your speech is to get your message across to your audience, by knowing the context, the occasion, and the audience you can avoid things that will cause them to not want to listen. - · Your credibility can be positively or negatively affected by your choice of words. - Always be intentional with slang, jargon, and big words.
+- The goal of your speech is to get your message across to your audience, by knowing the context, the occasion, and the audience you can avoid things that will cause them to not want to listen. - Your credibility can be positively or negatively affected by your choice of words. - Always be intentional with slang, jargon, and big words.
 Using them or not using them by choice in a way that connects with your audience. - Always use inclusive language and adapt your vocabulary in a way your audience will feel respected and included. - Beware of the curse of knowledge and realize that what is easy for you to understand may not be easy for your audience so adjust your speech accordingly.

+Do you have an activity to include?
+Did you notice a typo that I should correct?
 Are you planning to use this as a resource and do you want me to know about it?
+Do you want to tell me something that really helped you?